prrao87/kuzudb-study/README.md

 The run times for both ingestion and queries are compared.

 * For ingestion, KùzuDB is consistently faster than Neo4j by a factor of **~18x** for a graph size of 100K nodes and ~2.4M edges.
-* For OLAP queries, KùzuDB is **significantly faster** than Neo4j for most types of queries, especially for ones that involve aggregating on many-to-many relationships.
+* For OLAP queries, KùzuDB is **significantly faster** than Neo4j, especially for ones that involve multi-hop queries via nodes with many-to-many relationships.

 ### Testing conditions